Our entire state (PA) has closed all schools in response to COVID-19.

 I’m also going to try to include a book recommendation each night!
 Might add trivia, jokes, riddles, etc if the kids want.
 Someone asked for ghost stories last night, so I’m looking into that.
 I’m also reaching out to different authors and publishers to get info on if they’ll let me share some of their intellectual property.

 One unexpected bit of awesomeness that came from this is that not only did the students talk to me via the comments, I saw them chatting with each other!
 And not just kids in the same friend groups.
 No, I saw students across grade levels and friend groups chatting with , commiserating with, and motivating each other.
 Pure awesomeness.

 After the Live ended, I put a poll up on the Instagram Stories to see if the kids liked the Bedtime Storytime and if they wanted me to continue to do it each night.

 Feedback was overwhelmingly in the affirmative.

 And so, I will!
 I will do this each night until it seems like no one watches it anymore.
 There was small part of me that thought, oh my gosh am I committing to doing this EVERY night at 9pm?
-But you know what, I’m not working and I can commit to a half hour each day for my students.
+But you know what?
+I can commit to a half hour each day for my students.
 And you know what else, I too will start feeling pretty isolated soon, so I expect this will be good for me as well as them.

 Its about community.
 And COVID-19 can close our schools, but it cannot steal our sense of community and connection.
 Not if we refuse to let it.
 Let’s embrace the gift of technology to keep these social ties strong.

-And if you are feeling a bit isolated too, feel free to join in at 9pm EST on my Instagram Live @gvhslibrary!
 In our first session, over 150 people (students, parents, & other educators) joined in.
-Hope to see you there!

 I will post again in a day or so about part 2 of what I’m doing to keep building community and social connection during the corona-closures!
 Stay tuned!